Difference Nullstellensatz: The case of pseudofields

-Let $R$ be a simple difference ring, and let $\frak m$ be its maximal ideal.
+Let $R$ be a simple difference ring and $\mathfrak m$ be its maximal ideal.
 Then the residue field of this ideal will be denoted by $K$.
-Let $R\to K$ be corresponding homomorphism.
-Then from statement~\ref{taylor} it follows that there exists a difference homomorphism $R\to \Fun K$.
-The ring $\Fun K$ is an absolutely flat difference ring.
-Consider a maximal difference ideal $\frak n$ in $\Fun K$.
-Then $L=\Fun K/\frak n$ is a pseudofield.
-The composition $R\to\Fun K\to L$ give us the desired embedding. \end{proof}
+Let $\pi\colon R\to K$ be the quotient homomorphism.
+Then, from Proposition~\ref{taylor}, it follows that there exists a difference homomorphism $\Phi\colon R\to \Fun K$ such that $\Phi(a)(e)=\pi(a)$, where $e$ is the identity of $\Sigma$.
+The ring $\Fun K$ is an absolutely flat difference ring and let $\mathfrak n$ be a maximal difference ideal in $\Fun K$.
+Then $L=\Fun K/\mathfrak n$ is simple and absolutely flat~\cite[Section~2, Exercis~28]{AM}, thus, a pseudofield.
+The composition $R\to\Fun K\to L$ gives us the desired embedding. \end{proof}

-\begin{statement} Let $A$ be a pseudofield, $B$ and $C$ being nonzero algebras over $A$.
-Then the difference algebra $B\otimes_{A}C$ is nonzero. \end{statement} \begin{proof} Let $\frak q$ be a prime ideal of $B$, then its contraction to $A$ will be denoted by $\frak p$.
-Since $A$ is simple difference ring, corresponding homomorphism $A\to C$ is injective.
-Since $A$ is absolutely flat, the mapping $\Spec C \to \Spec A$ is surjective (see.~\cite[chapter~3, ex.~29 and ex.~30]{AM}).
-Therefore there exists a prime ideal $\frak q'$ is $C$ contracting to $\frak p$.
-Consider
+\begin{proposition} Let $A$ be a pseudofield, and $B$ and $C$ are nonzero difference algebras over $A$.
+Then the difference algebra $B\otimes_{A}C$ is nonzero. \end{proposition} \begin{proof} Let $\mathfrak q$ be a prime ideal of $B$, then its contraction to $A$ will be denoted by $\mathfrak p$.
+Since $A$ is a simple difference ring, $A$ is a subring of $C$.
+Again, since $A$ is absolutely flat, the contraction map $\Spec C \to \Spec A$ is surjective~\cite[Chapter~3, Exercise~29 and Exercise~30]{AM}).
+Therefore, there exists a prime ideal $\mathfrak q'$ in $C$ contracting to $\mathfrak p$.
+We will prove that the ring